Westerlund 1 W26

-Westerlund 1 W26 (commonly abbreviated to W26) or Westerlund 1 BKS AS is a red supergiant located at the outskirts of the Westerlund 1 super star cluster.
+Westerlund 1 W26 (commonly abbreviated to W26) or Westerlund 1 BKS AS is a red supergiant or hypergiant (RSG or RHG) star located at the outskirts of the Westerlund 1 super star cluster.
 It is one of the largest known stars and the most luminous supergiant stars discovered so far with radius calculated to be in excess of a thousand times the solar radius, and a luminosity of over 200,000 times the solar luminosity.
 If placed at the center of the Solar System, its photosphere would engulf the orbit of Jupiter.